Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Introduction, Rationale and Summary

 \section{Introduction, Rationale and Summary}

-Calabi--Yau (complex, K\"ahler, Ricci-flat) spaces have been studied intensely in physics as factors of spacetime through which superstrings propagate consistently\cite{rCHSW}.
-String dynamics easily permits certain types of singularization\cite{rDHVW1}, some of which connect topologically distinct models\cite{rReidK0,rCYCI1,rGHC,rGHPT,rCGH1,rCGH2,rBeast}; see also\cite{rSingS} and\cite{McNamara:2019rup}.
-Within a decade, model construction and analysis refocused on {\em\/gauged linear sigma models\/} (GLSMs)\cite{rPhases,rMP0}, where the supersymmetry-complexified \ftn{Reducing worldsheet supersymmetry generalizes the target-space (co)tangent bundle to much more general structures\cite{Distler:1993mk}; see also\cite{Schafer-Nameki:2016cfr} and references therein.
-Also, the worldsheet-supersymmetric $\rT^n\<=\U(1)^n\<\into(\IC^*)^n\<=\U(1;\IC)^n\<=\IT^n$ gauge-group complexification may admit some mild degeneration or boundary sources (target-space 'branes), which further relaxes the underlying assumptions.
-Finally, the superstring underlying worldsheet quantum field theory itself has a manifestly $T$-dual and mirror-symmetric formulation, whence our foundational reliance on it\cite{Freidel:2015pka,Berglund:2021hbo}.} gauge group, $\rT^n\<\coeq\U(1)^n\<\into(\IC^*)^n$, governs the underlying (complex algebraic) toric geometry\cite{rKKMS-TE1,rD-TV,rO-TV,rF-TV,rGE-CCAG,rCLS-TV}.
-This framework produced a database of almost half a billion {\em\/reflexive\/} polytopes\cite{rKreSka00b}, each encoding (weak/semi) Fano {\em\/complex algebraic\/} toric 4-folds, in which Calabi--Yau 3-folds are embedded as (finite quotients of) anticanonical hypersurfaces.
-This vast pool of constructions exhibits {\em\/mirror symmetry,} whereby the $(\IC^*)^n$-equivariant cohomology rings of pairs of Calabi--Yau hypersurfaces, $(Z,\Tw{Z})$, satisfy $H^{p,q}(Z)\<\approx H^{n-p,q}(\Tw{Z})$ \cite{rGP1,rBH,rBaty01,rBatyBor1,rBH-LGO+EG,rCOK,rBatyBor2,rBatyBor3,Krawitz:2009aa,rMK-PhD,rLB-MirrBH,rACG-BHK,rF+K-BHK}.
+Calabi--Yau (complex, compact, Ricci-flat) spaces have been studied intensely in physics as factors of spacetime through which superstrings propagate consistently\cite{rCHSW}.
+String dynamics easily permits various types of singularization\cite{rDHVW1}, some of which serve to connect topologically distinct models\cite{rReidK0, rCYCI1, rGHC, rGHPT, rCGH1, rCGH2, rBeast2, rSingS, Avram:1995pu, Avram:1997rs, McNamara:2019rup}.
+Within a decade, constructions and analysis refocused on the (abelian) {\em\/gauged linear sigma models\/} (GLSMs,\cite{rPhases, rMP0} and\cite{Fan:2015vca} for a more formal but primarily algebraic description), where the supersymmetry-complexified (abelian) gauge group and other symmetries govern the corresponding ({\em\/complex-algebraic\/}) toric geometry\cite{rKKMS-TE1, rD-TV, rO-TV, rF-TV, rGE-CCAG, rCLS-TV, rCox, rCox95, Cox:1997Rec}.\footnote{ The worldsheet-supersymmetric gauge-group complexification, $\U(1)\<\into\U(1;\IC)\<=\IC^*$, admits some degeneration and boundary sources (target-space 'branes), loosening these underlying assumptions.
+String theory with less supersymmetry couples to target space structures more general than its (co)tangent bundle\cite{Distler:1993mk, Schafer-Nameki:2016cfr, Sharpe:2024dcd}; worldsheet $(0,1)$-supersymmetry is minimal as it suffices to guarantee stability (absence of tachyons), though not also a complex structure in the target spacetime\cite{rUDSS08,rUDSS09}.} In turn, the worldsheet quantum field theory underlying superstrings in general has a manifestly $T$-dual and mirror-symmetric formulation, whence our fundamental reliance on it\cite{rJPS, Freidel:2015pka, Berglund:2021hbo, rBeast2}.